Animal worship: Insects

 The dung beetle, or scarab, was an important symbol in Ancient Egyptian religion.
 The behaviour of the beetle rolling its ball of dung along the ground was likened to the sun god rolling the sun across the sky.
 As a result, the beetle god Khepri received worship in the city of Heliopolis, the main sanctuary of the sun god Ra.
 In addition, the birth of young beetles from eggs laid in dung was an important symbol of rebirth, so amulets in the shape of scarabs were often included in tombs.

-Another insect (although, technically an arachnid) venerated by the Egyptians was the scorpion.
+Another insect (technically, an arachnid) venerated by the Egyptians was the scorpion.
 The goddess Serqet was depicted wearing a scorpion on her headdress, and was prayed to in order to heal venomous stings and bites.
 She was one of a group of four goddesses frequently invoked together to protect the body in funerary customs, the others being Isis, Nephthys, and Neith.
 The four were often charged with protecting particular organs, assisting the Four Sons of Horus.
 Though less famous than the other three canopic goddesses, Serqet's worship is clearly very ancient, with images of scorpions appearing very early in Egyptian art, and even appearing in the names of several early kings.
 Though the association of Serqet with the scorpion has long been assumed her original function, recent scholarship has questioned whether the original animal in her headdress may have actually been a water scorpion and whether the association with the land scorpion came later.
 As well as Serqet, there were several more minor scorpion goddesses, including Hededet and Ta-Bitjet.
 A group of seven scorpions also appear as protectors of Isis in the myth of her raising her son Horus.

 Oracular animals

 Animals are frequently used for the purposes of divination.

 Birds are especially common in this role, as by their faculty of flight they offer themselves to the interpretation as messengers between the celestial and human spheres.
 Augury was a highly developed practice of telling the future from the flight of birds in Classical Antiquity.
 The dove appears as an oracular animal in the story of Noah, and also in Thisbe in Boeotia there was a dove-oracle of Zeus.
-Animal imagery was also often employed in the oracular utterances in Ancient Greece (Lightfoot 2008, p.
-237, fn.
-105).
-Parrot astrology is a form of divination using green parakeets which originated in South India and is still practiced in modern times (Naidu Ratnala 2005).
+Animal imagery was also often employed in the oracular utterances in Ancient Greece.
+Parrot astrology is a form of divination using green parakeets which originated in South India and is still practiced in modern times.

-In Chinese traditional religion, the tortoise is an oracular animal.
+In Chinese and Japanese folk religion, the tortoise is an oracular animal.
+Tortoise shells were used by ancient Chinese as oracle bones to make predictions.

 A popular North American tradition is Groundhog Day, in which on February 2 each year a groundhog is used to predict whether there will be an early spring.

 Notable oracular animals of the modern period include Lady Wonder, Punxsutawney Phil, Maggie the Monkey, Lazdeika the Crab, Paul the Octopus, and Sonny Wool.